begray/kotlin-full-stack-example/README.md

 ## Sample full stack ToDo application in Kotlin

+Can be easily packaged into Helm chart and ready to be deployed into Kubernetes cluster.

 Backend: ktor, exposed

 Frontend: kotlin-react, kotlin-js-wrappers

 Deployment: docker, helm, kubernetes

 ## Build and deploy using `minikube`